surfer190/fixes/docs/utilities/convert-mardown-to-docs.md

 summary: ''
 title: Convert Mardown To Docs
 ---
-# Convert Markdown to Docs
+# Convert Markdown to Word Docx

-To Convert Markdown to Docs, you need to install [pandoc](https://pandoc.org/).
+To Convert Markdown to Word Docx, you need to install [pandoc](https://pandoc.org/).

 Then run: